frauleinjs/ProjectUnitCoversion/README.md

 # Features Unit Conversion
 Support for conversion of distance (km ↔ miles), temperature (°C ↔ °F), and weight (kg ↔ lbs).

-# Simple Menu System
-Trivial navigation using a console-based menu.

-# Interactive User Input
-The user can select the conversion type and input values for the conversion.

 # Error Handling
 User inputs are validated, and feedback is given.